Title: The Path to Home

 None of these poems has been identified by critics as great, nor has any of them contributed a byword to our language, but they would not have disappointed those who liked Guest's earlier books.
 All rhyme and scan fairly accurately.
 Some are funny; some are touching.
 Several are printed in midwestern U.S. dialect.

-If you would like to complete a collection or give something to a collector of old books, I have one authentic 1919 edition in good condition: all pages intact, few creases or finger marks, no visible mold at the time of writing.
-Use this button if you want the 1919 edition:
+If you would like to complete a collection or give something to a collector of old books, I had one authentic 1919 edition in good condition: all pages intact, few creases or finger marks, no visible mold at the time of writing.
+Other editions are available now.

 Subscribe to: